python/cpython/Doc/library/urllib.parse.rst

    percent-encoded sequences into Unicode characters, as accepted by the :meth:`bytes.decode` method.

-   The optional argument *max_num_fields* is a flag for the maximum number of fields to read.
+   The optional argument *max_num_fields* is the maximum number of fields to read.
 If set, then throws a :exc:`ValueError` if there are more than *max_num_fields* fields read.
-Default is *None*.

    Use the :func:`urllib.parse.urlencode` function (with the ``doseq`` parameter set to ``True``) to convert such dictionaries into query